The Voice of Germany season 5

 The Voice of Germany (season 5) is a German reality talent show that premiered on 15 October 2015 on ProSieben and Sat.1.
 Based on the reality singing competition The Voice of Holland, the series was created by Dutch television producer John de Mol.
 It is part of an international series.
-Stefanie Kloß, Rea Garvey, and Michi & Smudo returned as coaches for season 5, while Andreas Bourani was a new coach for season 5, replacing Samu Haber Thore Schölermann Returned as Host for season 5.
-Lena Gercke was the co host.
+Stefanie Kloß, Rea Garvey, and Michi & Smudo returned as coaches for season 5, while Andreas Bourani was a new coach for season 5, replacing Samu Haber.
+Thore Schölermann returned as a host for season 5.
+Lena Gercke was the co-host.
 The season was won by Jamie-Lee Kriewitz, who had already performed The Hanging Tree, which was her song at the blind auditions, for Jennifer Lawrence at The Hunger Games: Mockingjay – Part 2 premiere in Berlin.
 At age 17, Kriewitz became the youngest winner in the show's history.
 Michi & Smudo also achieved their second win as a coach, making them the first, and so far only, coaches to win multiple consecutive seasons.